Strong Passwords and other Myths

 - Cracker or black hat – is someone that has malicious intent and is an expert in cybercrime including fraud and identity theft.
 This type of hacker will employ different tactics to get the data they need including phishing, Trojans and password attacks.

 - Grey hat – this type of hacker has traits of both the ethical hacker and the cracker.
 They will use their hacking skills to search for vulnerabilities, and when they find them, offer to resolve any issues and charge the organisation at risk.

 - Script kiddie – uses packaged scripts they find on the internet to hack.
 They are not expert hackers and have little technical ability.

 - Elite hacker – these hackers are renowned in the criminal underworld for being the best at what they do.
-Some elite hackers, once penalized, will retire from crime and be employed by legitimate organizations to help develop security solutions and strategies.
+Some elite hackers, once penalised, will retire from crime and be employed by legitimate organisations to help develop security solutions and strategies.

 - The ordinary person turned hacker – it is important to highlight that not all data breaches are masterminded by professionals and criminal gangs.
 It could be just about anyone; from a disgruntled employee, to a family member, to a patient that has suffered medical negligence, for example.
 The proliferation of hacking tools means that many attacks can be implemented with a small amount of expertise, especially if the attacker has some form of privileged access to the target network.